-Why I Love Being An ER Nurse
+Why I Love Working As An ER Nurse

-Why I Love Being An ER Nurse
+Why I Love Working As An ER Nurse

-(This post may contain affiliate links.
-You can find my disclosure page here.)
+*This post may contain affiliate links.

-As a resource nurse who has worked in many specialties and units all over the hospital setting, I have discovered that I am an ER nurse at heart.
-Here are the reasons why I love being an ER nurse:
+As a resource nurse who has worked in many specialties and units throughout the hospital setting, I have discovered that I am an ER nurse at heart.

 Reasons Why ER Nursing Is The Best